-You shouldn’t be forced to compromise on comfort or spend a lot to keep your house at a pleasant temperature during warm days.
+You shouldn’t be forced to give up comfort or spend a lot to keep your home at a refreshing temp during warm days.

-But what is the right temperature, exactly?
-We review ideas from energy specialists so you can find the best setting for your home.
+But what is the best temp, exactly?
+We go over advice from energy experts so you can choose the best temp for your loved ones.

-Here’s what we advise for the most energy-efficient setting for air conditioning in Northridge.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Northridge.